Relieve morning stiffness with this simple exercise

 - Strengthens the abdominals (reduces excessive anterior pelvic tilt).

-First, perform this exercise before going to bed (standing) and while in bed (lying sideways) but prior to rising.
-(It is important to have consent from your family doctor prior to any exercise routine such as the Standing Hip Shift.)
+First, perform this exercise before going to bed (standing) and while in bed (lying sideways) but before rising.
+(It is important to have consent from your family doctor before any exercise routine such as the Standing Hip Shift.)

 Standing Hip Shift